 Click OK if necessary to bring up the screen that says DIGITAL FORMAT.
 This is where you select the DIGITAL SOUND DEVICE.
 Highlight your device (card) in the DEVICE LIST by clicking on it.
-If you do not know which device or which settings to use, click the AUTO DETECT button.
+If you do not know which device or which settings to use, click the AUTO DETECT button (See next page).
 Use the UP or DOWN arrows to change the I/O Port, Interrupt and DMA channel settings.

 TEST THE DEVICE by clicking the SOUND TEST button.
-If you hear digitised speech then the test was successful and you should click OK to continue.
+If you hear digitized speech then the test was successful and you should click OK to continue.
 If you do not hear any speech, the test was not successful.
-You may want to try AUTO DETECT again.
+You may want to try other I/O, Interrupt and DMA settings, or you may want to try AUTO DETECT again.